 1/4 cup sugar, plus more for sprinkling

-Combine flour, sugar, and salt.
-Using pastry cutter or fingers, add cubed butter and work into flour quickly until it resembles coarse meal.
+1. Combine the flour, sugar, and salt.
+Using pastry cutter or fingers, add cubed butter and work into the flour quickly until it resembles coarse meal.
 Slowly add ice water just until the dough comes together, adding more flour if needed.
 Divide dough in half.
-Roll one half of dough into a 12 inch round and ease in baking shell.; Add the filling.
+Roll one half of dough into a 12 inch round and ease in baking shell; add filling

-Preheat the oven to 375 degrees F. Place the pie on a baking sheet; bake until the crust is golden and the filling is bubbly, 55 to 60 minutes.
-(Cover the edges with foil if they brown too quickly.)
-Transfer to a rack and cool until set, 2 hours.
+3. Preheat the oven to 375 degrees.
+Place the pie on a baking sheet; bake until the crust is golden and the filling is bubbly, 55-60 minutes.
+(Cover the edges with foil if they brown too quickly) Transfer to a rack and cool until set, about 2 hours.

-Roll out to a 12 inch diameter, put in 9 inch pie pan.
-Add filling and top with remaining dough.; Pinch and crimp the edges, brush with egg wash and bake at 350 degrees for up to one hour.
+4. Roll out to a 12 inch diameter, put in 9 inch pie pan.
+Add filling and top with remaining dough; pinch and crimp the edges, brush with egg wash and bake at 350 degrees for up to one hour.

 1/2 cup peanut butter

 Drizzle of olive oil (about 2 tbsp. spoons)